-With autumn upon us, the timing is perfect to plant all of those cool season veggies, herbs and leafy greens.
+Whatever stage you're at in the garden, now is the perfect time to plant all of those cool season veggies, herbs and leafy greens.
 Below is my step-by-step plan of action for you for autumn edibles.

 If you need some garden soil, potting mix, compost or fertiliser, give your local nursery a call and see if they will deliver.
 Small businesses need our support more than ever, so I have a feeling they’ll go out of their way to get you what you need.

 If you have a garden already or a few pots at home, pull out any plants from summer that have finished producing.
 Top up with at least 100 millimetres of new potting mix or compost, and then add an organic fertiliser such as blood and bone or dynamic lifter.

 On top of that, add a layer of homemade compost or worm castings as this will create good soil structure, add nutrients, improve water-holding capacity and add living soil biology.

 If you’re wondering how to get your hands on seeds, the easiest way to do so is to order online – head to our shop to order your Autumn/Winter seed bundle.